The Best Lentil Stew Recipe To Try at Home

-I adapted this dish from a recipe I found in one of my Food & Wine magazines.
+I adapted this lentil stew dish from a recipe I found in one of my Food & Wine magazines.
 I don't know about you, but it seems like I'm finding more and more "quick & easy" recipes available in cooking magazines and cookbooks.

 The recipe is from José Andrés, a celebrity chef from Spain often credited for bringing small plate dining to America.
 The article featuring this recipe is called Star Chefs' Dream Recipes and features recipes from members of the Chefs Make Change coalition whose goal is to "support farmers, fight hunger, help at-risk kids and more."

 You can learn more about their cause at Chefs Make Change and make a donation if you feel so inclined.

 Although the recipe is for roasted chicken thighs, I'm focusing on the lentil stew served with it because I think home cooks need more side dishes to add to their cooking repertoire.
 Besides, roasting chicken thighs is easy:

 - Coat the thighs with a little bit of oil.

 - Season with some salt, pepper and any other spices you may enjoy.